rook/rook/design/object-bucket/object-bucket.md

 _As a Kubernetes user, I want to delete ObjectBucketClaim instances and cleanup generated API resources._

 1. The user deletes the OBC via `kubectl delete objectbucketclaim -n default FOO`.
-1. The OBC is marked for deletion and left in the foreground.
+1. The OBC is marked for deletion and left in the foreground and the `Delete()` method, implemented by this provisioner, is invoked by the bucket lib.
-1. The respective ConfigMap and user Secret are deleted.
+1. The respective ConfigMap and user Secret are deleted (done by the bucket lib).
 1. The OBC is garbage collected.
 1. The OB phase is changed from "bound" to "lost"